hpatro/valkey-durability-spec/README.md

 There are a few major parts to Valkey to be modified to add durability support.

-1. Command execution
+1. Command execution (in-memory view)
 2. Blocking
 3. Logging
-4. Topology changes
+4. Topology

 ### Command Execution